 Autonomic neuropathy may hide the warning signs of a heart attack.
 Instead of feeling chest pain, if you have autonomic neuropathy, during a heart attack you may only have:

 - Nausea and vomiting

-Prevent or control associated disorders to reduce the risk of neuropathy.
+Prevent or control associated disorders to reduce the risk for neuropathy.
 For example, people with diabetes should closely control blood sugar levels.

 Neuropathy - autonomic; Autonomic nerve disease